 Buy a colour changing egg timer on Amazon from £4.85

 Ice lolly moulds

 Making your own iced lollies is much cheaper than buying them from a shop, and if you use natural orange juice, or chopped fruit and coconut water, they can be healthier too.
 These ice lolly moulds have drip guards to limit mess (saving on laundry) and re-usable sticks, so you’ll have nothing to throw away once the lolly has served its purpose!

 This ice lollies (£9.99) recipe book gives family-friendly ideas whilst The Poptail Manual (£9.99) provides over 90 recipes for 'a frozen cocktail on a stick'.

 Buy ice lolly moulds on Amazon from £14

-Accurately predicting how much spaghetti to add to the saucepan is a covetable skill – all too often, to avoid short-changing your guests on pasta, you’ll throw in far more than is actually needed, leaving a cold clump of spaghetti strands at the end that have only the bin as a final destination.
+Accurately predicting how much spaghetti to add to the saucepan is a covetable skill – all too often, to avoid short-changing your guests on pasta, you’ll throw in far more than is actually needed, leaving a cold clump of spaghetti strands at the end that have only the food composting bin as their final destination.

 This spaghetti measure has holes to calculate portions for one or more people and cuts down on waste by ensuring you that you don't cook more than you need.